Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Methods

 where $p^+$ and $p^-$ are positive and negative area priors.
 For the negative area prior $p^-$, intuitively, we can expect the area of the negative masks to be 0.0.
 We set the positive area prior $p^+$ to 0.4, which is the average text-described region area measured by MaskCLIP \cite{zhou2022maskclip} in the CC3M dataset \cite{sharma2018cc3m}.

-\paragraph{Smooth prior loss.} In the image-text dataset, a text generally describes the salient object or semantic in the paired image.
-Based on the observation, we assume that most of the text-described region is smooth rather than noisy (like including holes).
-We employ total variation (TV) regularization loss \cite{rudin1992totalvariation} for the smooth prior.
-We apply total variation loss to both mask and pixel-level dense embedding:
+\paragraph{Smooth regularization.} In the image-text dataset, a text usually describes the salient object or concept in the paired image.
+We observe that the regions described by the text are generally smooth rather than noisy.
+We employ total variation (TV) regularization loss \cite{rudin1992totalvariation} to incorporate this smoothness observation in the objective.
+The TV loss is applied to both mask and pixel-level dense embedding:

 where $\| \cdot \|_\text{TV}$ is the anisotropic TV norm.

 \paragraph{Final loss.} Our final loss function is defined by:

 where $\mathcal L_\text{\method} = \mathcal L_{\text{\method}_v} + \mathcal L_{\text{\method}_f}$, and $\lambda_{\text{\method}}$, $\lambda_{\text{area}}$, $\lambda_{\text{tv}}$ are hyperparameters to balance three losses.